 Non-copyrighted arcade music

 Music is usually copyrighted.
 Due to an obvious reason, authors create their works to live off, and authorship is a way to assert their rights and obtain the benefits that this brings, such as charging each time a commercial use is made of them.
+So, it’s common that artists copyright creative works.

 Is there a difference between free and paid arcade music?